Playin' in a Rock and Roll Band

 The drummer, David Triebwasser, went on to be in Pond, and the guitar player, Pete Krebs went on to be in Hazel, Golden Delicious, Stolen Sweets, and others, as well as having a strong solo career.
 As of this writing, he’s still cranking away, playing multiple shows a week.
 Pond and Hazel both signed to Sub Pop and got plenty of attention.

 After Rotor broke up, I’d about had it with all the struggles of getting somewhere with a rock band.
 Plus, I was now booking the Satyricon as well as working as music editor for the local arts paper, PDXS.
 I’d had my fill of playing.
 Sold all my gear and switched sides.
+Over the rest of the 90s I booked bands, mixed bands live and in the studio and wrote about bands.
+I got to see and hear a lot of great music, even if I wasn’t playing it.

 I couldn’t stay away forever though.
 In late 2012, at the memorial for Sean Roberts (bass/vox in Portland’s awesome 30.06), former 30.06-guitar-player Dave Blunk and I started talking about how we missed rocking out.
 That conversation led to the forming of Down Gown, which played its first show on my 49th birthday in 2014.
-We had a fun few years, playing some fun shows and putting out an album on Cavity Search Records, plus a split seven inch.
-But that also fell apart in 2018.
-Not sure when, if ever, I’ll get back to playing bass in a band.
-Anyway, you can check out Down Gown’s music on Bandcamp.
+For our first anniversary show, February 25th 2015, I put together a show at Star Theater with Last Regiment of Syncopated Drummers (which I was playing in at the time), Down Gown, The Pynnacles, and a reunion show from seminal Portland 90s noise rockers Gern Blanton.
+That was a blast.

 Recording with Steve Albini